IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning

 \subsection{Manipulated Topology-Imbalanced Datasets for Graph Classification}

-\textbf{Dataset Settings.} We conduct the graph classification task on \textbf{seven} manipulated topology-imbalanced graph datasets.
-These datasets are divided into training, validation, and test sets with a ratio of 1:1:8.
+\textbf{Dataset Settings.} We conduct the graph classification task on the \textbf{7} manipulated topology-imbalanced graph datasets.
+For 6 class-balanced datasets, we divide them into training, validation, and test sets with a ratio of 1:1:8.
 To ensure fairness, we maintain an equal number of graphs per class within each set, achieving a class-balanced scenario.
-Eq.~\eqref{eq:rho_4} defines the imbalance ratio to be the ratio of the average graph size in the head graph set to the average graph size in the tail graph set.
-Specifically, the head graph set consists of the top 20\% of graphs in terms of size (measured by the number of nodes each graph contains), while the remaining 80\% comprise the tail graph set~\cite{pareto1987}.
+For the naturally imbalanced ogbg-molhiv dataset, considering that one category contains a small number of graphs, we randomly sample a specified number of graphs from each category for training and validation, reserving the remainder for testing. \Eqref{eq:rho_4} defines the imbalance ratio to be the ratio of the average graph size in the head graph set to the average graph size in the tail graph set.
+Specifically, the head graph set consists of the top 20\% of graphs in terms of size (measured by the number of nodes each graph contains), while the remaining 80\% comprise the tail graph set~\citep{sanders1987pareto}.
 Typically, larger graphs are more expressive due to their complex structures and richer information content.
 This expressiveness often translates to improved performance in graph classification tasks compared to smaller graphs.
 However, this advantage can also introduce biases in applications such as molecular or protein prediction, where larger graphs might inherently contain more predictive features, overshadowing the smaller graphs.
-To comprehensively evaluate the performance of graph-level topology-imbalance IGL algorithms, we create training datasets with varying degrees of imbalance.
+We create training datasets with varying degrees of imbalance.
 The degree of imbalance is manipulated by altering the proportion of graphs selected from the head and tail sets.